 - eye wash station, first aid and burn kits, chemical spill kits

-Lab users must also plan to dispose safely of any lab wastes they generate, and must remove all unused chemicals and supplies from the NRI laboratories upon completion of their use of the facilities.
-Users may make arrangements with the NRI manager of scientific support services to store instruments for future use if space in the lab is available.
+Lab users must have appropriate training in safety protocols, and are expected to bring with them all instruments, chemicals, personal safety equipment (eye ware, lab coats, gloves), and any consumables (e.g. pipettes, tubes) required to safely complete undertake scientific work.
+Lab users must also plan to dispose safely of any lab wastes they generate, and must remove all unused chemicals and supplies from the NRI/ETP laboratories upon completion of their use of the facilities.
+Users may make arrangements with the NRI manager of scientific support services to store instruments for future use, if appropriate storage space available.

 Safety in the NRI and ETP laboratories

-Please notify the NRI manager of scientific support services in advance of plans to transport chemicals to the NRI laboratories to support your lab work.
+*Please notify the NRI's manager of scientific support services in advance if you plan to transport chemicals to the NRI laboratories to support your lab work.
 Please clearly disclose:

-- the type and quantity of all chemicals and chemical mixtures you will be brining to the NRI laboratory, and how the chemicals will be used in the lab;
+- the type and quantity of all chemicals and chemical mixtures you will be bringing to the NRI laboratory, and how the chemicals will be used in the lab;

 - the mode for transporting chemicals to and from the laboratory;

-- personal protective equipment you are brining to work safely with chemicals;
+- personal protective equipment you are bringing to work safely with chemicals;

 - Arrangements to remove unused chemicals from the NRI laboratory and/or procedures and materials you will employ to neutralize and dispose of unused chemicals on site.

-Chemical storage facilities in NRI laboratories are limited.
-Small quantities of chemicals required to undertake lab activities may be stored in the NRI laboratories in properly labeled containers while such lab activities work is in progress (i.e. for the duration of your research visit).
+Small quantities of chemicals required to undertake lab activities may be stored in the NRI laboratories in properly labeled containers while such lab work is in progress (i.e. for the duration of your research visit).
 Users must remove or safely neutralize and dispose of any unused chemicals upon completion of your lab work.
 LONG TERM STORAGE OF CHEMICALS IS NOT PERMITTED.
-Users must plan carefully and bring the minimum quantity of chemicals required to complete lab work; every effort should be made to avoid having surplus chemicals at the completion of lab work.
-Be advised that laboratory chemicals are classified as dangerous goods under Federal transportation legislation.
-Shipping lab chemicals out of Nunavut requires the services of a certified dangerous goods handler; such services are very difficult to obtain in Nunavut communities including Iqaluit.
+Users must plan carefully and bring the minimum quantity of chemicals required to complete lab work.
+Every effort should be made to avoid having surplus chemicals at the completion of lab work.
+Be advised that laboratory chemicals are classified as dangerous goods under federal transportation legislation.
+Shipping lab chemicals out of Nunavut requires the services of a certified dangerous goods handler, and such services are very difficult to obtain in Nunavut communities, including Iqaluit.